erichamion/js-email-address-validator/README.md

 # js-email-address-validator
 Email address validator in JavaScript

+This validator will tell with high accuracy whether a given string could possibly be a standard-compliant email address.
 This is intended to provide validation as strict as possible without failing any valid email address.
 It was written as a fun challenge.

 You likely do not need this amount of validation.
 Input validation will typically be very simple, such as `/.+@.+/.test(addr)` or `/.+@.+\..+/.test(addr)`.
 If that basic validation passes, then the address will be fully verified by sending a message to it and wait for the user to respond with some action, which is the only way to truly know whether an address is valid.